rug-cit-hpc/league-of-robots/roles/local_storage/README.md

 Note:
  * Specifying the `group` is optional.
 When left out the `group` will default to the same value as the item from `rel_paths`.
-   This is useful when `rel_paths` contains a list of folders for groups, which should all be put in their own `group`.
+   This is useful when `rel_paths` contains a list of subfolders for groups, which should all be put in their own `group`.